open-power-ref-design/standalone-ceph/README.rst

 projects are os-services and ceph-services.
 See the README files of each project to determine what is required here.

-..
-Hint:: Only os-services needs to be configured

 The final step is to invoke cluster-create.sh in the os-services repository to install and configure the cluster.  os-services orchestrates the installation process of OpenStack, Ceph, and Operational Management which are